KINNAIRD CHURCH OF GOD COVID-19 SAFETY PLAN

 WHEN YOU ARRIVE AT CHURCH

-• Disposable masks are available at the entrance for those who have forgotten one.
-Masks are mandatory upon entrance.
+• Disposable masks are available at the entrance for those who have forgotten one and wish to wear one.

 • Avoid handshakes, hugs and sharing items outside of your family or cohort group (unless you are fully vaccinated or the contact is consensual)

 • Please sanitize your hands upon arrival.
 An automatic hand sanitizer will be at the front doors as well as on the lower level outside the Fellowship Hall.
 If you are unable to tolerate hand sanitizer, please go directly to one of the washrooms and wash your hands with soap and water for minimum of 20 seconds.

 • Maintain 2 metres of distance between yourself and others who are not part of your immediate family or cohort group.

 • Please enter through the front doors quickly and follow the directional signs through to the Narthex and Sanctuary or Fellowship Hall on the lower level.
 An elevator-lift is available for those requiring accessibility assistance.

 • If you would like to chat with someone, please find a roomy area that allows you to maintain social distancing, or even better (i.e. chat outside the building while maintaining a 6-foot distance).